OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 To complete this exercise you need a working LLVM + clang.
 The formal LLVM + clang version for our course can be downloaded installed with this [build-llvm-script][build-llvm-script-link].
+Note that this is a debug build, so it might take upto one hour to finish.

 [build-llvm-script-link]: https://github.com/OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/blob/master/FOLDER_3_SOURCE_CODE/EX4/FOLDER_9_SCRIPTS/build-llvm-6.0.0